enchanted-sword/dashboard-unfucker/README.md

-# NOTICE: This project is no longer being maintained as of 21 February 2024
+# NOTICE: This project is no longer being actively maintained as of 21 February 2024
 ### **[Read why here](https://www.tumblr.com/dragongirlsnout/742942435707109376/with-regards-to-recent-events?source=share)**

 # dashboard-unfucker